Nutrition and Dietetics

 "Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master's degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In order to be approved for registration examination eligibility with a bachelor's degree, an individual must meet all eligibility requirements and be submitted into CDR's Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.
 For more information about this requirement, visit the CDR website.
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates who successfully complete the ACEND-accredited dietetics program at Central Michigan University are eligible to apply to an ACEND-accredited supervised practice program/apply to take the CDR credentialing exam to become an RDN."

 The dietetics major is frequently referred to as the Didactic Program in Dietetics (DPD).
 The DPD provides the required dietetics coursework leading to a bachelor’s degree and Verification Statement (VS).
 Graduates of ACEND accredited/approved DPD programs, which are verified by the program director, receive the VS, which is required for applying to dietetic internships.
 Graduates who complete an accredited dietetic internship and a master's degree or FEM are eligible to write the CDR Registration Examination for Dietitians.
-An accreditation site visit by ACEND occurred at CMU on March 30-April 1, 2014.
-Both the DPD and the CMU Dietetic Internship earned accreditation after this visit.
+An accreditation site visit by ACEND occurred at CMU on March 27-29, 2022.
 Both the DPD and CMU Dietetic Internship received the continuation of accreditation status to June 30, 2023.
-The recent accreditation ACEND site visit occurred on March 27-29, 2022.

 For additional information, please contact: